-Cospas-Sarsat MCCs, specifically the last MCC in the data chain, receiving 406 MHz MEOSAR and LEOSAR/GEOSAR alert messages should record the following alert notification data in the provided Excel spreadsheet (an example listing is provided below in the next subsection under Figure 5.1):
+Cospas-Sarsat MCCs, specifically the last MCC in the data chain, receiving 406 MHz MEOSAR and LEOSAR/GEOSAR alert messages should record the following alert notification data in the provided Excel spreadsheet (an example listing is provided below in the next subsection under Figure 5.10).

-- a. time of receipt of MEOSAR alert messages identified by data type (TMANU, TMANE, or TMANL); - b. time of receipt of LEOSAR alert messages identified by data type (TLANU, TLANE or TLANL) corresponding to the same beacon; and - c. time of receipt of GEOSAR alert messages identified by data type (TGANU or TGANE) corresponding to the same beacon;
+- time of receipt of MEOSAR alert messages identified by data type (TMANU, TMANE, TMANL or TMANC); - time of receipt of LEOSAR alert messages identified by data type (TLANU, TLANE, TLANL or TLANC) corresponding to the same beacon; and - time of receipt of GEOSAR alert messages identified by data type (TGANU or TGANE) corresponding to the same beacon.